Wuling Hongguang: Third generation (2024)

-The exterior has several design changes, including a round front bumper with a lower air intake, which has a matrix mesh pattern grill that is closed off on EV models, a different headlight design, 14-inch steel wheels, different door panels, a rising beltline behind the C-pillar, and a squared-off rear with rectangular taillights.
+The exterior has several design changes, including a round front bumper with a lower air intake, which has a matrix mesh pattern grille that is closed off on EV models, a different headlight design, 14-inch steel wheels, different door panels, a rising beltline behind the C-pillar, and a squared-off rear with rectangular taillights.
 Wuling says that it has made 14 aerodynamic enhancements to reduce drag, resulting in a drag coefficient of 0.32C_{d} which is 15% lower than the previous generation.
-It is available in three paint colors: Polar White, Clear Sky Silver, and Tungsten Steel Grey.
+It is available in three paint colours: Polar White, Clear Sky Silver, and Tungsten Steel Grey.

-The dashboard has an analog instrument cluster supplemented by a small information display, a flat-bottom three-spoke steering wheel, a set of climate control knobs, a radio with a segmented LCD display, and rectangular air vents with chrome surrounds.
+The dashboard has an analog instrument cluster supplemented by a small information display, a flat-bottom three-spoke steering wheel, a set of climate control knobs, a radio with a segmented LCD, and rectangular air vents with chrome surrounds.
 An optional 8-inch touchscreen infotainment system with Bluetooth capabilities and rearview camera is available to replace the radio.
 The center console features a rotary shifter, a manual handbrake, and two cupholders.
 It comes standard with power front windows, one USB port, and two speakers.
 Optional features include a remote key fob, one-touch power driver's window, power rear windows, power mirror adjustment, front passenger airbag, speed-sensing automatic door locks, rear HVAC vents, ultrasonic parking sensors, and a 12-volt power supply.
 The second row of the 5-seat version can be folded, while all three rows of the 6-seat version are folding, allowing for up to 2.8 m3 of cargo space.
 It is equipped with ABS and EBD as standard, and has an optional driver's airbag.